 At the end of Loch Achray the main road veers left and a minor road goes off to the right.
 This leads to Loch Katrine - the subject of another section, where you can get on a bike and enjoy miles of cycling on a private, virtually car free road.
-Cycle hire from Wheels Cycling Centre just outside town or Mounter's Bikes in Callander.
+Cycle hire from Wheels Cycling Centre just outside town or Square Wheels in Callander.

 200 yards west of Tigh Mhor near Loch Achray

 Car park opposite the track,

 The views over the Trossachs and Loch Katrine from the summit of Ben A'an are spectacular for its modest height.
 Cross the road from the car park to a path which climbs up steeply through mixed woodland and is soon accompanied by a burn on the right.
 The path levels out after crossing the burn by a footbridge (a).

 On the left there is a viewpoint looking over the Trossachs steamer pier.
 The path meanders through pines and when it emerges from the trees the conical summit of Ben A'an is suddenly revealed ahead.
 The path now becomes more demanding, a steep scramble up loose rock.